Are you thinking of publishing a book?

 Your book will be available for sale for years to come.

-Spending a couple of months or even more in getting everything right is not going to do anything except help you publish a better book and to sell more copies over a long period of time.
+Spending a couple of months or even more getting everything right will help you publish a better book and sell more copies over a long period of time.

-Don’t rush into publishing books before you are ready.
+Don’t rush into publishing a book before you are ready.
 It is not a race to write and publish.